A) Introduction

 B) Quick Review of Initial Thesis

 The core thesis of the initial article rested on the fact that Ballard sports an extremely expensive relative valuation while remaining unprofitable and dependent on external financing for survival.
 The company's quarterly earnings releases had consistently been a disaster as well, with three straight misses on analyst consensus EPS estimates and two straight topline misses.
-Lastly, ‘smart ' investors (i.e. institutional investors and short sellers) had been dumping stock.
+Lastly, ‘smart money' investors (i.e. institutional investors and short sellers) had been dumping stock.
 Overall, we concluded that the company was likely to underperform the overall market by 24.3% over the following 12 months.
 Recommended it as a strong short candidate.

 C) Since Publication